iyousefibrahim/iyousefibrahim/README.md

 ###
 <p align="left">
-I'm a Full-Stack Developer specializing in Angular & Node.js, focused on performance, clean code, and reusability.
-I build scalable, maintainable applications with optimized front-end architecture and efficient backend solutions.
+I'm a Front-End Developer specializing in Angular.
+I focus on building high-performance, scalable, and maintainable user interfaces using clean code, reusable components, and modern front-end architecture.
 </p>

 ## 🚀 About Me
 <p align="left">
-  • 🎓 Final-year Information Systems student with hands-on experience in building web applications.<br>
+  • 🎓 Information Systems graduate with hands-on experience in building web applications.<br>
   • 🚀 Passionate about developing high-quality, maintainable code.<br>
   • 🌍 Looking for opportunities to contribute to Germany’s tech industry.<br>
   • 📚 Always eager to learn and stay updated with the latest trends in web development.<br>
 </p>

 ## 🌐 Connect with me